Twinbushjr/NPR-News-App/README.md

 # NPR-News-App
 Demo:  https://npr-app.herokuapp.com/

-App scrapes news articles from npr.org and allows users to save and leave comments about those articles.
+App scrapes news articles from npr.org and allows users to save and leave comments about those articles.<br>
 Users May also delete comments if they please.

 NPM Packages used: